decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 Parameters:

-- r , non-negative integer.
+- r, non-negative integer.
 The prime order of the G1 and G2 groups, defined by the ciphersuite.
 - octet_scalar_length, non-negative integer.
 The length of a scalar octet representation, defined by the ciphersuite.